cyborgoat/MonoLLM/docs/examples.rst

 7. **Cache responses** when appropriate to reduce API calls
 8. **Monitor usage** and implement rate limiting if needed

-These examples demonstrate the flexibility and power of UnifiedLLM across various use cases.
+These examples demonstrate the flexibility and power of MonoLLM across various use cases.
 Adapt them to your specific needs and requirements.